 Procedure 10.5.
-Setting the power-on message
+Setting the power-on-message

-- 1. Click Other in the menu bar; a dialogue box titled "Other" should have popped up. - 2.
-In the box titled "Power on Message", there are two text fields representing the two lines on your LCD.
+- 1. Click other in the menu bar; a dialogue box titled "Other" should have popped up. - 2.
+In the box titled "Power On Message", there are two text fields representing the two lines on your LCD.
 Enter the desired text in the fields. - 3.
 Click Write to write your changes to the radio.

 Make sure that menu item 38 is set to MSG, otherwise your message won't be displayed.

-See Chapter 5 Using the Menu System for details on how to navigate the menu.

-Sometimes it takes the BTECH software more than one try to connect to your radio.
+See Chapter 5 Working the menu system for details on how to navigate the menu.
+Some times it takes the BTECH software more than one try to connect to your radio.
 If you see a dialogue box popping up stating that you have a connection failure, close the dialogue box and click read or write again.

-Chapter 11. - Programming Channels
+Chapter 11. - Programming Scanning Channels

-The BTECH GMRS-V2 features 200 memory channels that each can hold: Custom channels (GMRS, NOAA, or Scanner channels), group signaling information, bandwidth, and a seven-character alphanumeric identifier or channel name 1.
+The BTECH MURS-V2 features 200 memory channels that each can hold: Receive frequencies, group signaling information, bandwidth, and a seven-character alphanumeric identifier or channel name ^{1.}

-GMRS Channels (001-030) are the default programmed GMRS channels, you can remove and rearrange the memory locations as preferred, a radio menu reset will restore the radio to the default 30 channel lineup.
-GMRS channels can be customized (such as tones and bandwidth).
+MURS Channels (001-015) are the default programmed MURS channels, you can remove and rearrange the memory locations as preferred, a radio menu reset will restore the radio to the default 15 channel lineup.
+Settings such as the calling (CTCSS or DCS) tone can be edited on any MURS channels.

-Channels 000-199 can be customized as you desire with the choices of: Scanner.
-GMRS, or NOAA channels.
+Channels 000-199 can be added or deleted via computer or manual programming and customized as you desire with the choices of: Scanner.
+MURS, or NOAA channels.

-Manual Programming Adding Receive Only Channels
+Manual Programming

-To program receive-only channel, start by switching your radio to Frequency (VFO) mode by turning the radio OFF, then Press and Hold MENU button while powering ON.
+To create a new scanning channel, start by switching your radio to Frequency (VFO) mode by turning the radio OFF, then Press and Hold button while powering ON.

-When in Frequency (VFO) mode, select your desired receive frequency using the numerical keypad, or using the A and V keys.
+When in Frequency (VFO) mode, select your desired receive frequency using the numerical keypad, or using the and keys.
 After that, use the menu system to configure the finer details of the channel you're wanting to program to memory, such as bandwidth, CTCSS or DCS and more.